jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 Now let us make a new directroy under our home directory (remmber the filesystem is an upsidedown tree so you travel down when creating new folders) What command would we use?  ```mkdir notes```.
 Now let us copy the file ```timestampfile``` into the notes directroy.
 What command would you use?
 What would the full command and arguments look like?
 How would you change directroy and list the content of the notes directory (hint cd and ls)?

-In this chapters lab you will do work with creating and moving files around from the command line.
+In this chapter's lab you will do work with creating and moving files around from the command line.

-Improtant note - if you do not master the concept of Absolute and Relative path then you will struggle with using Linux beyond all but a simplistic level.
+*Important note* - if you do not master the concept of Absolute and Relative path then you will struggle with using Linux beyond all but a simplistic level.
 Path is one of the key concepts to how the shell works and must be mastered.
 It also is often the number one source of problem or file not found errors.
 There are actually 3 main issues that describe 99% of the problems you will encounter on a Linux system.
 By going through this mental check list you will at least have done the sruface trouble-shooting.
 Also from experience I have learned if you ask a season Linux admin to help with a problem they will ask you to run through these steps anyway.

 *NOTE if you get lost in the Linux filesystem tree you can always tpye cd $HOME and you will be taken back to your initial home directroy that you are placed in when the terminal starts.*

 ## - File permissions and ownership

-What are permissions?
+  Linux has a simple security model.
+There are simply three types of permission that every file has: __read__, __write__, __execute__.
+These files give a combination of permissions.
+With read you can display the content of a file or copy it, but cannot delete or rename it.
+For that you need write permission.
+If a file is a shell script or an executable binary it needs the execute permission.
+How can you tell what permissions a file has?
+Type ```ls -la``` and lets see.
+We have seen this output before and now we will explain it.

+The first category is a listing of a files permissions:  See the screenshot below.

+Notice that there are 3 groupings of the letters __rwx__ looking like this _rw_r__r__ find a way to escape this.
+In addition to inducidualy permissions there are three categories of permission.
+These three categories are __owner__,__group__,__other__  Each of these groups has its own read write execute permissions.

+Every file includes an owner and a group.
+If you notice the next two columns in the output of ```ls -la``` you will see them listed.
+The group name and owner name can be the same, we will talk more about that in Chapter X.

+Permissions can be read in a short hand numeric fashion as well.
+The read value is worth 4, the write value is worth 2, the execute value is worth 1  so a permission of rw_r__r__ can be read as 644.
+The permissions for rwxrwxrwx is 777.
+Numberic value for this is rw_______ is 600.

 ### - Read, Write, Execute

 rwx